 We ask for your support and cooperation regarding our procedures if/when adjustments need to be made to improve procedures as needed to ensure student safety and security.
 (These procedures are subject to change.)
 The following procedures must be observed by all to ensure a safe and secure dismissal of all our students.
 As a reminder, cell phone usage in a school zone is illegal.
-We will continue to utilize our staff/student safety patrol this 2021-2022 school year.
+We will continue to utilize our staff/student safety patrol this 2023-2024 school year.

 Every student will have a "dismissal number" assigned to them.
 If students are siblings, they will be assigned the same number with the letter "M" (for multiple students).
-Each student will receive two (2) backpack tags and parents will receive two (2) car tags/placards for each child to be displayed on the car's rear view mirror at dismissal time.
+Each student will receive two (2) backpack tags and parents will receive two (2) car tags/placards for each child to be displayed on the car's rear-view mirror at dismissal time.
 Please ensure you have received your child's/children's number(s) before the first day of school and inform their teacher of their primary mode of dismissal, including an alternate "rainy day" dismissal mode.
+Let the front office know if additional or replacement tags are needed.

 Bike students: Bikers will be supervised as they exit the 2nd grade wing at approximately 3:15 p.m. toward the bike racks and then toward crosswalk.
 Students must "walk" their bikes/scooters at all times on campus and when crossing any crosswalk.
-For student safety, rollerblades and skates should be avoided.
+For student safety, rollerblades and skates should not be used while on campus.